 The Company determines if a contract contains a lease at inception.
-The Company entered into operating leases totaling approximately 172,021 square feet of office and classroom space in Phoenix, San Diego, New York City, Denver, Austin, Tampa, Nashville, Atlanta and the New Brunswick Province in Canada.
+The Company entered into operating leases totaling approximately 172,021 square feet of office and classroom space in Phoenix, San Diego, New York City (lease ended January 31, 2024), Denver, Austin, Tampa, Nashville, Atlanta and the New Brunswick Province in Canada (lease ended December 31, 2023).
 These leases expire at various dates through April 2031, and the majority contain annual base rent escalation clauses.
 Most of these leases include options to extend for additional five-year periods.
 Since it is not reasonably certain that the leases would be renewed, the Company does not consider the renewal option in the lease term.
 As permitted by ASC 842, leases with an initial term of twelve months or less are not recorded on the accompanying consolidated balance sheet.
 The Company does not have any financing leases.